GEO-BON/bon-in-a-box-pipelines/README.md

 Each script becomes a pipeline step.

 ## Developer documentation
-The following is intended for those developing the microservice infrastructure supporting the pipelines.
+The linked content is intended for those developing the microservice infrastructure supporting the pipelines.

 [Developer documentation](/docs/dev.md)